dmadison/Adalight-FastLED/README.md

 - LED data pin
 - LED type

+Upload to your Arduino and use a corresponding PC application to stream color data.
+You can get the Processing files from the [main Adalight repository](https://github.com/adafruit/Adalight), though I would recommend using [Patrick Siegler's](https://github.com/psieg/) fork of Lightpacks's Prismatik, which you can find [here](https://github.com/psieg/Lightpack/releases).

+## Additional Settings

-Additional settings allow for adjusting:
+There are additional settings to allow for adjusting:

 - Max brightness
 - LED color order
 - Serial speed
 - Serial timeout length

 There are also optional settings to clear the LEDs on reset, configure a dedicated ground pin, and to put the Arduino into a "calibration" mode, where all LED colors match the first LED.

-Upload to your Arduino and use a corresponding PC application to stream color data.
-You can get the Processing files from the [main Adalight repository](https://github.com/adafruit/Adalight), though I would recommend using [Patrick Siegler's](https://github.com/psieg/) fork of Lightpacks's Prismatik, which you can find [here](https://github.com/psieg/Lightpack/releases).
+To help with flickering, the option to flush the serial buffer after every latch is enabled by default.

 ## Debug Settings